phalcon-orphanage/docs/en/reference/annotations.rst

     <?php

+    use Phalcon\Annotations\Adapter\Memory as MemoryAdapter;

-    $reader = new \Phalcon\Annotations\Adapter\Memory();
+    $reader = new MemoryAdapter();

-    //Reflect the annotations in the class Example
+    // Reflect the annotations in the class Example
     $reflector = $reader->get('Example');

-    //Read the annotations in the class' docblock
+    // Read the annotations in the class' docblock
     $annotations = $reflector->getClassAnnotations();

-    //Traverse the annotations
+    // Traverse the annotations
     foreach ($annotations as $annotation) {

-        //Print the annotation name
+        // Print the annotation name
         echo $annotation->getName(), PHP_EOL;

-        //Print the number of arguments
+        // Print the number of arguments
         echo $annotation->numberArguments(), PHP_EOL;

-        //Print the arguments
+        // Print the arguments
         print_r($annotation->getArguments());
     }